ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 A room editor for this exact room will appear.
 Call the room as `InGame` — we will use this particular name later in code.
 There are no rules in naming them, though; we just need something we can remember later while coding menus :)

-Then, on the Properties tab with a gear icon, we need to set the size of our room.
+Then, on the Properties panel with a gear icon, we need to set the size of our room.
 Set it to 1080x1920 pixels.

 ![Setting room's name and viewport size in ct.js](./images/tutJettyCat_07.png)

 Now, let's add our backgrounds.
-Click the tab "Backgrounds", then add two of them: for the sky and for ground.
+Click the "Backgrounds" tool on the left, then add two of them: for the sky and for ground.
 The sky looks good as is, but the ground needs tweaking.
 Click the cog next to the background's texture in the left column, and find the drop-down "Repeat".
 Set it to "repeat-x": it will make the background tile horizontally only, as X is the horizontal axis (Y is the vertical one).
 Then, we will need to shift the ground right to the bottom of the room's frame by changing the Shift Y field.

 ![Opening a texture asset in ct.js](./images/tutJettyCat_08.png)

 ::: tip Hint:
-You can navigate the room by dragging it with mouse and zooming with a mouse wheel, or with the zoom slider in the upper-right corner.
+You can navigate the room by dragging it while pressing the mouse wheel and zooming with it.
 :::

 We will also set the depth of both backgrounds so that they are aligned properly.
 Depth is a 3rd dimension that tells ct.js how to sort our objects, so that sky doesn't accidentally overlap everything else.
 Positive values bring stuff closer to the camera, and thus objects with positive depth will overlap those with a negative one.